phaistos-networks/KMS/README.md

    "expires": unixTimestamp
 }
 ```
 where name is the name of token, for example, "application servers token", expires is the expiration date(number) expressed as a unix timestamp, and domains is an array of 1 or more domains.
 The domain is should have a trailing "/" An example of a domain is "users/", another example is "users/mail/".
-Permissions is a string and can contain "r" or "r" characters. "r" enables read and "w" enables write, for the specified domain.
+Permissions is a string and can contain "r" or "w" characters. "r" enables read and "w" enables write, for the specified domain.
 KMS will register the new token and will return the token identifier you can use from now on to authenticate HTTP requests.

 When KMS needs to verify access for a specific key or secret, it will check against all defined domains for the token used in the HTTP authentication, and will determine permissions based on which domains match the key or secret.
 That means that, for example, you can set read and write permissions for "users/mail/", but only read permissions
  for "users/"

 - `/create_keys`